Menu (computing): Submenus

 Menus are sometimes hierarchically organized, allowing navigation through different levels of the menu structure.
 Selecting a menu entry with an arrow will expand it, showing a second menu (the submenu) with options related to the selected entry.

 Usability of submenus has been criticized as difficult, because of the narrow height that must be crossed by the pointer.
 The steering law predicts that this movement will be slow, and any error in touching the boundaries of the parent menu entry will hide the submenu.
 Some techniques proposed to alleviate these errors are keeping the submenu open while moving the pointer in diagonal, and using mega menus designed to enhance scannability and categorization of its contents.
 Negative user experience with submenus is referred to as "menu diving".

 Usage of attached ellipses

 In computer menu functions or buttons, an appended ellipsis ("…") means that upon selection, another dialog will follow, where the user can or must make a choice.
-If the ellipse is missing, the function will be executed upon selection.
+If the ellipsis is missing, the function will be executed upon selection.